Skip to main content

 See If S-Corp Election Makes Sense for Your Therapists & Mental Health Professionals Business

-Most therapists & mental health professionals owners I work with make the switch between $60K and $80K in net income.
+Most therapists & mental health professionals owners make the switch somewhere between $60K and $80K in net income.
 Use the free calculator to compare sole prop SE taxes vs. S-Corp payroll taxes, including NJ compliance costs.

 Calculate Your S-Corp Savings